TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          (1,2,3,4...) of the :ref:`page` object.

          Use this feature in templates supplying other content-types than HTML.
-         That could be an image, a WAP-page, an ajax request or a JSON response.
+         That could be an image, a RSS-feed, an ajax request in a format like XML or JSON.

          This property can also be used to generate the complete HTML page, including the :html:`<html>` and :html:`<body>` tags manually.